IBM-Blockchain/ansible-collection/_sources/roles/ordering_organization.rst.txt

 This role allows you to quickly build Hyperledger Fabric components for an ordering organization.
 An ordering organization has a certificate authority and an ordering service.

-This module works with the IBM Blockchain Platform managed service running in IBM Cloud, or the IBM Blockchain Platform software running in a Red Hat OpenShift or Kubernetes cluster.
+This role works with the IBM Blockchain Platform managed service running in IBM Cloud, or the IBM Blockchain Platform software running in a Red Hat OpenShift or Kubernetes cluster.

 Parameters
 ----------